-(e.g. How long have you known them, how did you meet them?)
+(e a.
+How long have you known them, how did you meet them?)

-- 5. What type of housing do you currently live in?
-(Interviewer: Please read responses)
+5. what ty ype of housing do you currently live in?
+(Interviewer: Please read ises)

-- □ A private apartment (low rise/high rise)
+A private apartment (low rise/high rise)

-- □ A house (single detached, semi-detached, town house or row house)
+A house (single detached, semi-detached, town house or row house)

-- □ A private suite in a house (garden, basement or other)
+A private suite in a house (garden, basement or other)

-- □ Subsidized housing (non-profit, co-op or public housing)
+Subsidized housing (non-profit, co-op or public housing)

-- Other
+Other

-- Prefer not to say
+Prefer not to say

-- 6. Including you, how many people total are currently living in this household?
+6. Includi housel ng you, how many people total are currently living in this nold?

-- 7. How many bedrooms are in this place?
+7. How m any bedrooms are in this place?

-- 8. What part of the house do you sleep in? (e.g. living room, spare bedroom)
+8. What p eart of the house do you sleep in? (e.g. living room, spare bedroom)

-- 9. What are your sleeping arrangements (e.g. do you sleep on a couch, extra mattress, some cushions, etc.?)
+9. re your sleeping arrangements (e.g. do you sleep on a couch, extra ss, some cushions, etc.?)

-- 10. Given your current living arrangements do you feel any risks to your personal safety?
+10. your current living arrangements do you feel any risks to your al safety?

-- Yes Please explain
+Yes - Please explain

-- □ No
+No

-- □ Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

-- 11. Do you help financially to the household expenses? (e.g. help with the rent, or groceries, utilities)
+11. - u help financially to the household expenses? (e.g. help with the groceries, utilities)

-- 12. Do you help in other ways (e.g. clean up the house, cook, take care of children, etc.?)
+12. - Do you help in other ways (e.g. clean up the house, cook, take care of children, etc.?)

-- 13. In general, how would you rate your satisfaction with your current housing/ living situation?
+13. eral, how would you rate your satisfaction with your current housing/ituation?
 Why?
 (Interviewer: Read responses)

-- Very satisfied
+Very satisfied

-- Somewhat satisfied
+Somewhat satisfied

-- Neither satisfied nor unsatisfied
+Neither satisfied nor unsatisfied

-- Somewhat unsatisfied
+Somewhat unsatisfied

-- Very unsatisfied
+Very unsatisfied

-- □ Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

-- 14. Thinking about your basic needs (food, clothing, transportation and shelter) do you feel that your basic needs are currently being met?
+14. Thinking about your basic needs (food, clothing, transportation and shelter do you feel that your basic needs are currently being met?
 (Interviewer: Read responses)

-- □ Fully met
+Fully met

-- Mostly met
+Mostly met

-- □ Adequately met
+Adequately met

-- Not really met
+Not really met

-- Not at all met
+Not at all met

-- □ Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

-- 15. What kinds of things might make you decide to move? (e.g. arguments with host, don't feel welcome, overcrowding, finding own place? etc.)
+15. cinds of things might make you decide to move? (e.g. arguments ost, don't feel welcome, overcrowding, finding own place? etc.)

-- 16. If you were to leave, where do you think you would go?
+16. If you v were to leave, where do you think you would go?

+В. Servic se Use

+1. ast year, have you used any community or government services to help you get your own place?
+(Prompt with - could include income ince)

+No

+Yes

+Prefer not to say

+If y es, what kind of services?

+Wh nat services would you say were helpful?
+Less helpful?

+2. In the I ast year, have you ever stayed in an emergency shelter or transition?

+No

+Yes

+Prefer not to say

+lf y es, how many nights was that for?
+Weeks?

+How long ago was that?